Jezidmar/DocumentClustering/README.md

 I compare the 2 variants of NMF differing only by the optimization algorithm with standard K-means algorithm.
 In the first implementation, the Frobenius norm is minimized whereas in the second one the distributional distance is minimized, or the KL-Divergence.

 Since the observed Dataset had data originally belonging to only one cluster, the standard (supervised) benchmarking was useless so I experimented with Sampling methods to observe the consistency of predictions in scenarios where I removed random 20% of feature space.
 The Hungarian algorithm is used for consistent annotation of clusters.
+Moreover, I explore the numerical challenges occuring when such algorithm is implemented from scratch.
 More in paper! :)